Hughes de Beaumont

-Beaumont produced work in the "intimiste" style which often depicted bourgeois settings.
+Beaumont produced work in the "intimiste" style, which often depicted bourgeois settings.
 The term was coined by Édouard Vuillard who used it to describe his own style.
 Other practitioners include Maurice Lobre, René Georges Hermann-Paul, Henri Matisse, Rene Prinet and Ernest Laurent.
 The Intimists first collective exhibition was shown at Henry Grave's galleries in 1905.
 The exhibition included several works by Hughes de Beaumont.

-He was known for his figure scenes and portraits of wealthy people, but also depicted landscapes and still lifes.
-Beaumont used a sombre palette for his still-life, usually consisting of a green and blue colour scheme, with the paint applied in an expressionistic way, on the small lightweight wooden panel.
-His impasto and broad brushstrokes gives the paintings a forceful and intense impact on the viewer.
+He was known for his figure scenes and portraits of wealthy people, but he also painted landscapes and still lifes.
+Beaumont used a sombre palette for his still lifes, usually consisting of a green and blue colour scheme, with the paint applied in an expressionistic way, on the small lightweight wooden panel.
+His impasto and broad brushstrokes give the paintings a forceful and intense impact on the viewer.

 Beaumont's works have been exhibited and collected by major museums and galleries throughout the world, including: